oudend/Arduino-PCM-GUI/README.md

 # Installation

-To install and use the gui, clone the repository and run
+To install and use the gui, clone the repository and run python script
 ```
 pip install requirements.txt
 ```